bcgsc/LINKS/README.md

 ### Running LINKS v2.0
 -------------------------------
 LINKS v2.0 is implemented in C++ and perl.
 The C++ executable is `src/LINKS_CPP` and PERL executable is `src/LINKS.pl`.
-To run the full LINKS pipeline smoothly you can run we suggest running `LINKS-make`.
-However `LINKS-make` is a Makefile and have different argument naming convention(such as d=x t=y).
+To run the full LINKS pipeline smoothly you can run `LINKS-make`.
+However `LINKS-make` is a Makefile and have different argument naming convention(such as d=xx t=yy instead of -d xx -t yy).

-We suggest running `LINKS` (shell script) to run whole pipeline with smoothly with LINKS naming convention(such as -d x -t y).
+We suggest running `LINKS` (shell script) to run whole pipeline with smoothly with LINKS naming convention(such as -d xx -t yy).

 To run LINKS with default parameters with `LINKS`:
 ```